 Absolutely!
 One of the best parts of living in or visiting Maryland is the chance to uncover the state's best secrets, whether it's a hole-in-the-wall restaurant or a little-known beach.
 The following is a list of some of our absolute favorite hidden gems in Maryland: Matoaka Beach in St. Leonard, Wild Yough Glamping Huts in Oakland, Battle Creek Cypress Swamp in Prince Frederick, Black Walnut Point Inn on Tilghman Island, Terrapin Beach Park in Stevensville, Soleado Lavender Farm in Dickerson, Annmarie Sculpture Garden & Art Center in Dowell, Hart-Miller Island in Essex, Slack Winery in Ridge, Island Inn & Suites in Piney Point, and Conowingo Dam in Darlington.
 Have you visited any of these hidden gems in Maryland?

-What are some of the best-kept secrets in Maine?
+What are some of the best-kept secrets in Maryland?

 Now that you've learned about Maryland's hidden gems, it's time to delve even deeper into the state's secret destinations.
 One of the best-kept secrets in Maryland is known as Elm's Beach Park.
 Tucked away in southern Maryland, this beach is seriously underrated, and it's the perfect place to escape the crowds in any season.